 Digital Adoption Platforms (DAP) as an Emergent IT Strategy Post-Pandemic

-Boosting digital adoption in today’s data-driven business climate in imperative, as is access to leading edge technology, but not without that make smarter strategies.
-To successfully modernize their organization the entirety of the leadership team needs to be onboard.
-At the wheel of digital transformation efforts, CIOs can influence key decisions about the integration of technology into more business strategies but must also understand that standardizing departmental data is a foundation to any DX initiative.
+Boosting digital adoption in today’s data-driven business climate is imperative, as is access to leading edge technology, but not without that make smarter strategies.
+To successfully modernize their organization, the entirety of the leadership team needs to be onboard.
+At the wheel of digital transformation efforts, CIOs can influence key decisions about the integration of technology into more business strategies, but must also understand that standardizing departmental data is a foundation to any DX initiative.
 Research from firms such as IDG make it clear that keener digital strategies need to be a top priority.